Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part4.md

 }
 ```

 This means that in general, it is necessary to check every allocation even during execution of `initModel()`, or at least set a minimum memory pool size, but I didn’t do it because this is just test code.
-The struct for `context_data_excl` this is an array in which we mark the presence of those symbols that we saw in parent context while we go down through child contexts.
+The struct for `context_data_excl` is an array in which we mark the presence of those symbols that we saw in parent context while we go down through child contexts.

 ```
 struct context_data_excl